oxford-omni-lab/oxford-omni-lab.github.io/recruitment/index.md

 # {% include icon.html icon="fa-solid fa-briefcase" %}Open Positions

 Thank you for your interest in joining the OMNI Lab.
+Please explore our Research site for more information about our work or have a look at our handbook for more information about our labs culture.

+{% include button.html text="Our Research" link="research" icon="fa-solid fa-microscope" %}
+{% include button.html text="Lab Handbook" link="handbook" icon="fa-solid fa-book"%}

 ## Graduate students